vitessio/website/content/en/blog/2026-09-24-hardening-emergency-reparent-shard.md

 ## What is `EmergencyReparentShard`?

 [`EmergencyReparentShard`](https://vitess.io/docs/user-guides/configuration-advanced/reparenting/) (ERS) is the Vitess failover process used when a shard's current primary is dead or unreachable.
 While `PlannedReparentShard` gets a clean handoff from a healthy primary, ERS has to pick a replacement using only surviving tablets.
-It compares their transaction histories, promotes an eligible replacement, updates the topology and points the other tablets at the new primary
+It compares their transaction histories, promotes an eligible replacement, updates the topology and points the other tablets at the new primary. `VTOrc` uses ERS to resolve many unplanned failures automatically

 The goal is to promote a tablet that has applied the most-advanced surviving transaction history as quickly as possible, as an outage of the primary blocks shard writes - this is an emergency!